joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/05/03/business/economy/job-openings-quits.html?searchResultPosition=6

 **Russia’s War Has Been Brutal, but Putin Has Shown Some Restraint.
 Why?**\
-`Western officials are debating why the Kremlin is not trying harder to halt weapons shipments in Ukraine.
+`Western officials are debating the Kremlin’s calculations in not trying harder to halt weapons shipments in Ukraine.
 Analysts wonder whether a bigger mobilization by Moscow is on the horizon.`\
 https://nytimes.com/2022/05/03/world/europe/russia-ukraine-war-nato.html?searchResultPosition=7

 **Politico published the draft opinion after an ‘extensive review process.’**\